 Many people think that rust and orange in a tortie are the same thing, but look closely at your girl's fur and you'll see a difference.

 If she looks more like a redhead than an orange tabby cat, then these are names that you may want to consider.

-While not quite as common as the other colors, take a look at your new buddy and I bet you'll see lots of brown showing up, especially if she's got a lighter appearance overall.
+While not quite as common as the other colors, if you take a look at your new buddy, I bet you'll see lots of brown showing up, especially if she's got a lighter appearance overall.

 Maybe one of these names will fit her well.